lwshaffer25/content/privacy-policy.md

   * lis_person_contact_email_primary
   * role_scope_mentor
   * oauth_consumer_key
+* Your interactions with the services, such as which URLs you visit, which quizzes, questions, and other content that you use, and all click-level interactions with the services
 * Any personally identifiable information contained in content that you upload

 ## How we use the information